akeneo/pim-docs/reference_entities/create_new_attribute_type.rst

     };

     /**
-     * The only required part of this part of the file: exporting the custom attribute view.
+     * The only required part of the file: exporting the custom attribute view.
      */
     export const view = BooleanAttributeView;

 4) Register our custom attribute
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To be able to have everything working, we need register our custom attribute in the ``src/Acme/CustomBundle/Resources/config/requirejs.yml`` :
+To be able to have everything working, we need to register our custom attribute in the ``src/Acme/CustomBundle/Resources/config/requirejs.yml`` :

 .. code-block:: yaml